 FFT CLAY TREATMENT

 As it consolidates, FFT releases water at a very slow rate due to the strong affinity between clay surfaces and water.
 Lab-scale demonstrations in our research centre however have successfully enlarged the size of the clay particles and treated them so they repel – instead of attract – water.
 This could potentially provide an additional tailings treatment process.
 A field trial is underway.

 Tailings co-deposition places two or more tailings products in a mined-out pit with limited to no intentional mixing.
-We have performed laboratory scale tests to study several different combinations of which, based on positive results so far, we are advancing the co-deposition of FFT and CT to a field pilot.
-The objective of the pilot will be to observe long-term performance and determine the applicability of the technology at a larger scale.
-If successful, the technology could add an alternative fluid tailings treatment technology that may accelerate reclamation and closure activities.
+We have performed laboratory scale tests to study several different combinations and, based on the positive results so far, we are evaluating opportunities to implement co-deposition at a larger scale.
+With continued demonstrated success, the technology could add an alternative fluid tailings treatment technology that may accelerate reclamation and closure activities.